-ON THIS PAGE YOU WILL FIND our emerging proposals for Area Master Plan 3 (AMP3) – the latest phase in our exciting plans for Linmere (formally known as HRN1).
+ON THIS PAGE YOU WILL FIND THE DETAILS OF Area Master Plan 3 (AMP3) – thIS latest phase in our exciting plans for Linmere (formally known as HRN1).
+THIS HAS NOW BEEN APPROVED.

 We would like to thank everyone who took the time to fill in our Feedback Form, to hear your views, and to better understand your aspirations and thoughts on this latest phase for Linmere.
-Your feedback will be used to help shape the proposals further.
+Your feedback was used to help shape the proposals further.

 If you have any questions, please contact us on the Get in Touch page, or by: